MIAOUS-group/port-contention-without-smt/README.md

 ## K-NN Classifier

 Folder `./classifier` contains the sources of a K-NN based classifier to determine the generation of visitors of the previous website.
-It parses the results given by the site and output a guess on its genertion thanks to the training data gathered with the framework.
+It parses the results given by the site and output a guess on its generation thanks to the training data gathered with the framework.

 Use `python3 classify.py` to train and evaluate the knn model on the same dataset than in the paper.
 The classifier can take several parameters in input: